 You should also have travel insurance that covers anything related to cancellation, trip interruption, and COVID-related expenses through a carrier like AIG/Travel Guard that will handle Cuba Travel.
-This is always a smart thing to do and required My XO Adventures, a Cuba Travel Agency on any international trip.

 Here is what you need to enter Cuba:

 1.)
-A flight that includes the medical insurance
+A flight that includes medical insurance.

 2.)
 A valid passport that is good for at least 6 months after the scheduled date of return.

 4.)
 A Travel Visa

 5.)
 Vaccination Card

 6.)
 Cash for your entire stay plus some.